triton-inference-server/backend/README.md

 send responses out-of-order relative to the order that the request batches are executed.
 Such backends are called *decoupled* backends.
-The decoupled backends use `ResponseFactory` object per request to keep create and send any number of responses.
-For this kind of backend executing a single inference request typically requires the following
+The decoupled backends use `ResponseFactory` object per request to keep creating and sending any number of responses for the request.
+For this kind of backend executing a single inference request typically requires the following steps:
-steps:

 * For each request input tensor use TRITONBACKEND_InputProperties to get shape and datatype of the input as well as the buffer(s)